ekrenzin/personalwebsite/src/lib/assets/writing/poems/Trivia.md

 It feels like life; like being alive.
 I handed a poem to a friend to read.
 He asked me what it meant, and I tried to explain, but it was gone.
-Crimson mixed away into the colors of evening; the yellows and oranges, blues and purples and browns.
+Crimson mixed away into the colors of evening; the yellows and oranges, the blues and purples and browns.